- This post contains affiliate links

 Pad burn in dogs

 Pad burns occur on dogs’ paws after they walk on hot pavement or asphalt.
-Often extremely painful for your dog, they can require immediate medical attention.
+Often extremely painful for your dog, they may require immediate medical attention.

 Symptoms of pad burns